RobTillaart/SRF05/README.md

 upon the timing it will give an estimate for the speed of sound.
 0.1.2 version seems to be accurate within 5 %.

-- **float determineSpeedOfSound(uint16_t distance)** distance is between sensor and the wall - not forth and back.
+- **float determineSpeedOfSound(float distance, uint8_t count = 64)** distance is between
+sensor and the wall, single trip, not forth and back.
+The distance is in meters, returns meters/second.
-The distance is averaged over 16 measurements.
+The distance is averaged over count measurements.

-Function can be used to compensate for temperature and humidity.
+This function can be used to compensate for temperature, humidity or even other types of gas (e.g. N2 only)

 #### Experimental - calculateSpeedOfSound

 - **float calculateSpeedOfSound(float temperature, float humidity)**
-Calculates the speed of sound given a temperature in Celsius (-40..60)and relative humidity (0..100).
+Calculates the speed of sound given a temperature in Celsius (-40..60) and relative humidity (0..100).

 The function uses an interpolation formula derived from the table above.
 This returns a speed with an error margin < 1%, mostly < 0.5%